CSbyGB/pentips/Tools/nmap.md

 - If you get this error `Warning: 10.10.64.180 giving up on port because retransmission cap hit (2)`
 - Try using `-T4` instead of `-T5`
 - Check this post [here](https://stackoverflow.com/questions/14736530/nmap-warning-giving-up-on-port-because-retransmission-cap-hit-2) for more info on this error

+## General tips

+- Sometimes a port will be `filtered` it can happen if a firewall makes a filter and allow access only from specific addresses.
+- `locate scripts/name-of-technology` to find scripts related to a specific technology

 ## Resources